Cloud Integration

 Thinking it’s time to upgrade your current legacy infrastructure and integrate more Cloud applications?

-It’s not quite as simple to migrate to the Cloud as it is to, say, pack up your suitcase and get on the road.
-The process can be complex with unforeseen costs so it is important to plan and have your best team looking at all aspects of migration to make deliberate, well-informed decisions.
+However, it’s not quite as simple to migrate to the Cloud as it is to, say, pack up your suitcase and get on the road.
+The process can be complex with unforeseen costs, so it is important to plan and have your team look at all aspects of migration to make deliberate, well-informed decisions.

-However with the proper strategy in place, switching your apps to the Cloud comes with plenty of benefits, which is probably why so many companies are taking the plunge.
+With the proper strategy in place, switching your apps to the Cloud comes with plenty of benefits, which is probably why so many companies have taken the plunge.

 The Benefits of Cloud Migration

 Cloud migration, though popular and reliable, is not for everyone.
-To decide if moving your apps to the Cloud is right for your business, consider the following scenarios in which a Cloud migration might be the best option.
+To decide if moving your apps to the Cloud is right for your business, consider the following.

 1. You want to decrease operational costs.

-Cloud Computing can decrease the operational expenses that you are currently spending to maintain your MPLS network and data center because you will have less hardware and in-house systems to operate and maintain.
+Cloud Computing can decrease the operational expenses that you are currently spending to maintain your MPLS network and data center because you will have fewer hardware and in-house systems to operate and maintain.

 A Cloud migration will also mean little to no capital costs for you because paying the capital investment is now the provider’s problem.
-Redundancy is also their problem, which means that you don’t need that extra hardware that is there just in case of system failure back-up.
+Redundancy is also their problem, which means that you don’t need that extra hardware “just in case of system failure” back-up.

 2. Your app (or apps) is experiencing increased traffic.